Sbanks2/SQL_Bike_Share/README.md

 <br>

-Now that my data has been combined into one data table, I will begin processing my data for analysis.
-The tools that will be used for the analysis are SQL through BigQuery, Excel, and Tableau.
-SQL will be used because combining the CSV files into one data table creates over five million rows of data and Excel can't handle that much data.
-Excel will be used to contain my answer sets from querying the data which will be used later for visualizations using Tableau.
+Now that my data has been combined into one data table, I will begin processing it for analysis.
+The tools to be used for the analysis include SQL through BigQuery, Excel, and Tableau.
+SQL will be used because combining the CSV files into a single data table creates over five million rows of data, which Excel cannot handle.
+Excel will be used to store my answer sets from querying the data, which will later be used for visualizations in Tableau.

 Before the data is ready for analysis, it needs to be cleaned to ensure the analysis is as accurate as possible.
-To do this, unnecessary columns will be removed, new calculated columns will be added, and then those columns will be summarized to see if there is data within the table that doesn't make sense or shouldn't be there.
+To achieve this, unnecessary columns will be removed, new calculated columns will be added, and then those columns will be summarized to identify any data within the table that doesn't make sense or shouldn't be there.

 ### Cleaning & Manipulation Steps
 ---
 #### 1. Here ride_id, start_lat, start_lng, end_lat, end_lng, start_station_id, and end_station_id are dropped
 These columns are being dropped because the ride_id column contains unique ride IDs that won't be utilized in the analysis.
-Start_lat, start_lng, end_lat, and end_lng won't be used because the started_at and ended_at will be used for plotting routes instead.
-Start_station_id and end_station_id won't be used because they contain numbers, letter-number, and letter identifiers and the started_at and ended_at data communicates more than the IDs do.
+Start_lat, start_lng, end_lat, and end_lng won't be used because the started_at and ended_at columns will be used for plotting routes instead.
+Start_station_id and end_station_id won't be used because they contain numbers, letter-number combinations, and letter identifiers, and the started_at and ended_at data convey more information than the IDs do.

 ```
 ALTER TABLE bike-share-405316.Bike_Share_Capstone.clean_divvy_tripdata_combined_2021